ThibaultJanBeyer/standup-bot/README.md

 - next.js for the app using mostly https://ui.shadcn.com/ for components
 - Running on digitalocean instance
 - https via cloudflare
+- Using https://github.com/statelyai/xstate as state-machine for the bot

 ## Testing Slack integration on dev